Advice

 Advantages

-• Likely to be cheap • Can haggle more • Can buy quickly Disadvantages • Less legal back-up for buyer • Can find dodgy dealers masquerading as private sellers • Tend to be older cars Private sales can be a happy hunting ground for certain types of car.
-As the buyer doesn’t have to worry about keeping a business afloat with a big profit, prices can be very attractive and there can be more room to haggle as they often want to get rid of the old car quickly to make space for a new one.
+• Likely to be cheap • Can haggle more • Can buy quickly Disadvantages • Less legal back-up for buyer • Can find dodgy dealers masquerading as private sellers • Tend to be older cars Private sales can be ideal for certain cars since they often offer attractive prices and there can be room to haggle, since they want to make space for their new car.
+And there’s tons to choose from.
 It can be trickier to arrange to buy from a private seller, as you’d need to find a convenient time to view and test the car.
-Private sellers don’t always perform the same thorough checks as franchises do, and you may have less legal back-up than if you bought it from a trader.
-As such, it’s important to verify the information provided by the seller, such as the car’s mileage and history, and make careful checks before you buy.
-Here’s a list of information you should double-check before buying a car.
-Last, but not least, private sellers tend to be selling older cars, so if you’re looking for something newer, you may be better off looking at a trader.
-Related: How do I pay a private seller when buying a used car
+Buying from private sellers comes with fewer checks compared to franchises.
+You should verify details like mileage and history and make careful checks before purchasing, since you may have less legal back-up than if you bought it from a trader.
+Here’s a list of paperwork you should double-check before buying a car.
+Related: How do I pay a private seller when buying a used car?

-• Likely to be cheap • Can haggle more • Can buy quickly Disadvantages • Less legal back-up for buyer • Can find dodgy dealers masquerading as private sellers • Tend to be older cars Private sales can be a happy hunting ground for certain types of car.
-As the buyer doesn’t have to worry about keeping a business afloat with a big profit, prices can be very attractive and there can be more room to haggle as they often want to get rid of the old car quickly to make space for a new one.
+• Likely to be cheap • Can haggle more • Can buy quickly Disadvantages • Less legal back-up for buyer • Can find dodgy dealers masquerading as private sellers • Tend to be older cars Private sales can be ideal for certain cars since they often offer attractive prices and there can be room to haggle, since they want to make space for their new car.
+And there’s tons to choose from.
 It can be trickier to arrange to buy from a private seller, as you’d need to find a convenient time to view and test the car.
-Private sellers don’t always perform the same thorough checks as franchises do, and you may have less legal back-up than if you bought it from a trader.
-As such, it’s important to verify the information provided by the seller, such as the car’s mileage and history, and make careful checks before you buy.
-Here’s a list of information you should double-check before buying a car.
-Last, but not least, private sellers tend to be selling older cars, so if you’re looking for something newer, you may be better off looking at a trader.
-Related: How do I pay a private seller when buying a used car
+Buying from private sellers comes with fewer checks compared to franchises.
+You should verify details like mileage and history and make careful checks before purchasing, since you may have less legal back-up than if you bought it from a trader.
+Here’s a list of paperwork you should double-check before buying a car.
+Related: How do I pay a private seller when buying a used car?

 Auctions